Chapter 5:

 “I understand it’s scary.
 But I promise to protect you.
 Please.”

-Rei hesitated, his eyes searching Enshin’s.
+Rei hesitated, eyes darting around, searching Enshin’s for a clue.

 “Why?
 Why do you want me so much?”